dev-SR/dev-sr.com/content/math/linear-algebra/01-vector-part-1.md

 ---
-title: "Understanding Vectors Spaces and Basis in Linear Algebra"
+title: "Understanding Vectorsin Linear Algebra"
 date: "2024-01-15"
-excerpt: "A comprehensive introduction to vectors space and basis, their properties, and applications in linear algebra."
+excerpt: "A comprehensive introduction to vectors, their properties, and applications in linear algebra."
-tags: ["math", "linear-algebra", "vectors-space","vector-basis"]
+tags: ["math", "linear-algebra", "vectors","vector"]
 ---

-# Vectors Spaces and Basis
+# Vectors Introduction

-## **Section 1.2 — Vector Space**
+## **Vector Space**

-A **vector space** is a mathematical structure that allows us to work with objects called **vectors**, similar to how we work with numbers.
+A **vector space** is a mathematical structure that allows us to work with objects called `vectors`, similar to how we work with numbers.
 Vectors can represent multiple measurements, arranged as tuples:

 $\mathbf{x} = (x_1, x_2, \dots, x_n)$

-### Operations on Vectors
+### Operations on `Vectors`

 Vectors support two key operations: